Study of the four-body decays $B^{0}_{S} \rightarrow \pi\pi\pi\pi$ in the perturbative QCD approach: P Wave Function

-With $i=\rho(1450), \rho(1700), \rho(2254)$, $s=m^{2}(\pi\pi)$ is the pion-pair mass.
+where $i=\rho(1450), \rho(1700), \rho(2254)$ and $s=m^{2}(\pi\pi)$ is the pion-pair invariant mass square.
 For the $\omega$ resonant state, we adopt the BW model, however, for $\rho$ resonant state, the GS model based on the BW model is used.
-These models can be found in refs~\cite{Ma:2018bn,Li:2017bz,Lee:2012cv}.
+These models can be found in Refs.~\cite{Ma:2018bn,Li:2017bz,Lee:2012cv}.

-Where
+where